-When we compared women's average bonus pay with that of men at the snapshot date, we found on average women were paid 89% less bonus payments than men.
-When it came to the median, the midpoint bonus for men was 18.52% higher than the midpoint bonus for women.
+When we compared women's average bonus pay with that of men at the snapshot date, we found on average women were paid 45% less bonus payments than men.
+When it came to the median, the midpoint bonus for women was actually 29% higher than the midpoint bonus for men.